dennys/telegram-bot/README.md

 A Telegram bot that sends automated daily market dashboards featuring stock prices, market indices, and foreign exchange rates.
 Powered by Yahoo Finance and GitHub Actions for scheduled execution.

+## 🤖 AI-Assisted Generation

+This project has been **100% generated with AI assistance**.
+The entire codebase, including the Python implementation, workflow configurations, and documentation, was created using artificial intelligence tools.

 ## Features

 ✨ **Real-time Market Data**